The benefits of CBD for many patients is so significant that it would be worth it for Pierce College to allow the medicine on campus.

 While many associate marijuana use with the typical smoking of dried flower, there are differences in the types of medical products this benevolent plant produces.
 Cannabidiol is gaining more public visibility.
 ProjectCBD.org describes it as, “a cannabis compound that has significant medical benefits, but does not make people feel ‘stoned’ and can actually counteract the psychoactivity of THC.”

-CBD has received recognition in the treatment of pain, inflammation, anxiety, seizures, psychosis, cancer, and withdrawal symptoms from substance abuse.
+Various healthworxcbd (A CBD oriented product) has received recognition in the treatment of pain, inflammation, anxiety, seizures, psychosis, cancer, and withdrawal symptoms from substance abuse.
 CBD products do not produce a “high,” like THC products tend to do.
 Why should students be denied the right to use a treatment that is safe and effective and does not lead to their being perceived as intoxicated on campus?

 Some health professionals still dismiss marijuana as a mind-altering substance that is, at its core, damaging and detrimental.
 However, these same health professionals might condone an individual taking Klonopin for anxiety, or Adderall for ADHD.
 These drugs are proven to be dangerous, mind-altering, and addictive, and can be replaced or supplemented by responsible use of CBD products.
 In fact, emerging research suggests that CBD is a much safer, viable alternative to pharmaceutical drugs.